Which of the following statements about peptide bonds is true? | Study Prep in Pearson+

 1

 Step 1: Understand the nature of peptide bonds.
-Peptide bonds are covalent bonds formed between amino acids during protein synthesis.
-They are created through a condensation reaction, where a molecule of water is removed as the amino group (-NH₂) of one amino acid reacts with the carboxyl group (-COOH) of another amino acid.
+Peptide bonds are covalent bonds formed between the amino group (-NH₂) of one amino acid and the carboxyl group (-COOH) of another amino acid.
+This bond formation involves the removal of a water molecule, making it a condensation reaction.

-Step 2: Analyze the structural properties of peptide bonds.
-Peptide bonds are planar and rigid due to resonance between the carbonyl oxygen and the nitrogen.
-This resonance restricts free rotation around the C–N bond, making the peptide bond a fixed structure.
+Step 2: Analyze the statement about peptide bonds being nonpolar and not participating in hydrogen bonding.
+Peptide bonds are polar due to the partial charges on the oxygen and nitrogen atoms, and they can participate in hydrogen bonding, especially in secondary structures like alpha-helices and beta-sheets.

-Step 3: Evaluate the polarity and hydrogen bonding capability of peptide bonds.
-Peptide bonds are polar because of the partial charges on the oxygen and nitrogen atoms due to resonance.
-This polarity allows peptide bonds to participate in hydrogen bonding, which is crucial for protein secondary and tertiary structures.
+Step 3: Evaluate the statement about peptide bonds being easily hydrolyzed under physiological conditions.
+Peptide bonds are quite stable under physiological conditions and require specific enzymes, such as proteases, to be hydrolyzed efficiently.

-Step 4: Assess the stability of peptide bonds under physiological conditions.
-Peptide bonds are relatively stable and not easily hydrolyzed under normal physiological conditions.
-Hydrolysis typically requires enzymatic activity or extreme conditions such as high temperature or strong acids/bases.
+Step 4: Examine the statement about free rotation around the C–N bond in peptide bonds.
+Peptide bonds have partial double-bond character due to resonance, which restricts free rotation around the C–N bond.

 Related Videos